Last modified: October 26, 2020

 Username — The username for the new account.

 The username must be unique and contain 16 characters or fewer.

-The username must contain only letters and numbers.
+The username must contain only lower-case letters and numbers.

 The username cannot start with a number or the

 The username’s first eight characters must be unique if you plan to use MySQL® or PostgreSQL®.
 This prevents issues with database prefixing and account transfers.
 This restriction does not apply to servers that run MariaDB®.Note:

 You can disable database prefixing by selecting Off for the Require a username prefix on names of new databases and database users setting in the SQL section of WHM’s Tweak Settings interface (WHM >> Home >> Server Configuration >> Tweak Settings).

 For more information, read our Reserved, Invalid, and Misconfigured Usernames documentation.

 Password — The password for the new account.

 Re-type Password — The password you entered in the previous textbox.